waqarhanif-biocode/pySCENIC-pipeline/README.md

         ```
     2. Open `3.post-Scenic.ipynb`.
     3. Configure the paths and parameters in the "1.
 Setup" section.
-    4. Run the cells sequentially.
+    4. Run the cells sequentially, not all cells may be useful for you such as preprocessing etc.

 * **Input**:
     * Expression data (CSV).